 [For more of our top posts on character goals and motivations, see our character writing hub.]

-2: Plan how external and internal conflicts will affect each other
+2: Plan how external and internal conflicts affect each other

 Dividing conflict into ‘internal’ vs ‘external’ can be misleading, since the two are linked.
 For example, in a romance, a character who fears abandonment might be clingy towards their lover.
 This in turn might create external conflict when the other character feels smothered.
 Plan how these internal and external conflicts feed into each other.